 - Arbitration: This type of dispute resolution involves an independent arbitrator deciding what the outcome will be when it comes to resolving the conflict.
 The arbitrator’s decision is normally binding on the parties.

 - Litigation (court proceedings): Generally speaking, litigation should usually be considered your last resort for many different reasons – some of which include costs and time spent and both of which can be considerable.
 Put simply, litigation involves going through the court process to a trial and having a judge make a binding decision on what will happen in your dispute.

 What if matters reach a stalemate, or the issue at hand is technical?

-In this case, we strongly recommend seeking help from an experienced contract disputes solicitor so that a solution can hopefully be found as early as possible and in the most cost-effective manner.
-Our solicitors place a heavy emphasis on keeping disputes away from litigated court action wherever possible, and always look to determine whether an alternative method of resolving the dispute is possible.
-In legal terms, this is formally described as ‘Alternative Dispute Resolution’, or ‘ADR’ in short.
+In this case, we strongly recommend seeking help from an experienced business disputes solicitor at the earliest stage possible.
+This can help with finding a solution before matters escalate.
+Our business dispute solicitors place a heavy emphasis on keeping disputes away from the courts wherever possible, and will always consider whether a different method of resolving the problem is an option.

 IT disputes are unfortunately common.
 The often occur due to breaches of contract, service level disagreements, data breaches, vendor conflicts, licensing disputes, and poor project management.
 If you are currently in a dispute, you should seek advice from an experienced business dispute solicitor.
 It is also important that you are proactive and seek advice from an experienced business dispute solicitor if you think that a dispute might arise and you want to try and find a solution.